 The idea that emails are an ancient form of outreach is one of the most commonly believed misnomers in marketing.
 The truth is email marketing matters more than ever.
 The key is to execute email marketing effectively, often outwitting spam folders and delete-happy users in the process.
 A mass email sent out once a month in conjunction with the occasional customer-focused messaging is more than enough to get the point across.

 It’s almost impossible to succeed in business without some kind of marketing budget in place.
 With that said, business leaders want to avoid a situation where their marketing department has gotten out of control.
 If such is the case, it’s time to regroup and reassess.
-Going forward, an effort to streamline your marketing will ensure the return-on-investment in 2021 is back to an acceptable level.
+Going forward, an effort to streamline your marketing strategy will ensure the return-on-investment in 2021 is back to an acceptable level.